timewave-computer/time-bandits/docs/refactor.md

 - ✅ Move timeline interactions into `Timeline.hs`
 - ✅ Define resources as first-class entities in `Resource.hs`
 - ✅ Define program state and memory in `Program.hs`
-- ✅ Define effects as explicit operations in `Effect.hs`
+- ✅ Define effects as explicit operations in `Effect.hs`g

 Example Type Structure: